-To be precise, functions declared constexpr, when used in a constexpr context, should give a compiler error if division by zero, domain errors or overflows occur.
 When not used in a constexpr context, the various global flags should be set as normal.
 This distinction between these two contexts previously implied that any implementation cannot be done as a pure library extension.
 However, the emergence of std::is\constant\evaluated() [P0595] may allow for this be circumvented.
 Either way, below we will introduce a criterion which restricts the proposed set of constexpr functions to those which are, in a sense, simple.
-Consequently, while there will be some burden on compiler vendors it should be minimal.
+Consequently, while there will be some burden on compiler vendors it is hoped to be acceptable.